feministy/potential-octo-dangerzone/README.md

 make us question our sanity by solving the knapsack problem.
 Just for fun, and because it gives us an excuse for slow order time.

-Taco Town is a DIY pop-up restaurant.
+Taco Town is a DIY pop-up restaurant that you run from the command line.
 To get started, you'll need:

 * some sort of file, preferably comma separated, that contains
  - on the first line: your requested order total